TroyWilliams3687/documentos/en/documents/commands.md

 Estimated Pages:    365.2
 ```

+>NOTE: The page count is an approximation assuming 500 words per page.

 ### Repair

 The `repair` command allows you to search through the Markdown files and attempt to repair conditions.
 It allows you to repair: